gustisuryaa/Relay/README.md

 - No column reordering UI yet (columns are seeded in a fixed order; the `position: Float` field already supports it, just needs a drag handle on the column header).
-- No optimistic-update rollback on server action failure — a failed move is corrected on next realtime event or refresh rather than immediately.
+- No optimistic-update rollback on server action failure, a failed move is corrected on next realtime event or refresh rather than immediately.
   Acceptable for a project board's low stakes; would need proper rollback for something transactional.
-- No workspace invite flow — `WorkspaceMember` rows currently have to be created directly (e.g. via Prisma Studio) since the UI only covers workspace creation, not inviting teammates by email.
+- No workspace invite flow `WorkspaceMember` rows currently have to be created directly (e.g. via Prisma Studio) since the UI only covers workspace creation, not inviting teammates by email.